Rhodium: History

 For decades, the rare element had only minor applications; for example, by the turn of the century, rhodium-containing thermocouples were used to measure temperatures up to 1800 °C. They have exceptionally good stability in the temperature range of 1300 to 1800 °C.

 The first major application was electroplating for decorative uses and as corrosion-resistant coating.
 The introduction of the three-way catalytic converter by Volvo in 1976 increased the demand for rhodium.
 The previous catalytic converters used platinum or palladium, while the three-way catalytic converter used rhodium to reduce the amount of NOx in the exhaust.

 Characteristics

 Rhodium is a hard, silvery, durable metal that has a high reflectance.
 Rhodium metal does not normally form an oxide, even when heated.
 Oxygen is absorbed from the atmosphere only at the melting point of rhodium, but is released on solidification.
 Rhodium has both a higher melting point and lower density than platinum.
 It is not attacked by most acids: it is completely insoluble in nitric acid and dissolves slightly in aqua regia.

+Rhodium belongs to group 9 of the periodic table, but exhibits an atypical ground state valence electron configuration for that group, having only one electron in its outermost s orbital.
+This anomaly is also observed in the neighboring elements niobium (41), ruthenium (44), and palladium (46).

 Chemical properties

-Rhodium belongs to group 9 of the periodic table, but the configuration of electrons in the outermost shells is atypical for the group.
-This anomaly is also observed in the neighboring elements, niobium (41), ruthenium (44), and palladium (46).

-The common oxidation state of rhodium is +3, but oxidation states from 0 to +7 are also observed.